This blog may contain affiliate links. Read our disclosure policy for more info.

 Shuttles to Lake Louise

 The good thing is that paid parking at Lake Louise also coincides with the time of year when daily shuttles are operating.
 There are a few different options, including the shuttles run by Parks Canada (Park and Ride) and public transit (ROAM).
+And if you’re coming from Banff town, you can read about our favorite shuttle to Lake Louise here (it’s the quickest and most convenient way to get fr

 These are good options if you want to avoid the hassle of trying to get a parking space at Lake Louise.
 In the summer and on weekends, these shuttles are probably your best bet!
-In fact, a lot of changes have been made for this summer season (2022) to make taking the shuttle and riding public transport easier.
+In fact, a lot of changes have been made for the summer season to make taking the shuttle and riding public transport easier.
 They really want to discourage people from trying to get parking.

 Parks Canada Park and Ride Shuttle